DiSSCo/kb/README.md

 # DiSSCo Knowledge base
 As an initiative formed by public research institutions, DiSSCo is committed to Open Science.
 We believe that Open Science not only makes the scientific work more transparent and accessible but also enables a whole new set of collaborative and IT-based scientific methods.
-This means that the outputs of our common research projects are openly available in the **DiSSCo Knowledge base**.
+This means that the outputs of our common research projects are openly available at the **DiSSCo Knowledge base**.

 The first Beta version is now availabe at [kown.dissco.eu](https://know.dissco.eu/)!